What Is a Cardiac Sonographer? Career, Salary & Education

 • Technological advancements in ultrasound equipment that improve diagnosis accuracy.

-This high demand makes cardiac sonography one of the more secure careers in healthcare.
+It is a secure career in health care due to this high demand that makes cardiac sonography one of the safest careers in the health care.

 Career Growth and Opportunities In Cardiac Sonographer

-• Lead or Chief Sonographer – Supervising a team of sonographers in a hospital or clinic.
+• Lead or Chief Sonographer – Supervise the team of sonographers in a hospital or clinic.

 • Educator or Trainer – Teaching in accredited sonography programs.

-• Research Specialist – Working on developing new echocardiography techniques or equipment.
+• Research Specialist – Work on the developed new echocardiography techniques or equipment.

-• Application Specialist – Representing ultrasound machine manufacturers and training healthcare staff.
+• Application Specialist – Represent ultrasound machine manufacturers and training healthcare staff.

 • Advanced Cardiac Sonographer (ACS) – A newer credential that expands the scope of practice into advanced measurements and patient management.